shanep/demo/README.md

-# demo
+# CS-HU250 Demo repo

-CS-HU250 Demo repo
+Congrats!
+You have a working install of Git!